DarrenFernandes0402/CS4337.006DarrenFernandesProject2/devlog.md

 Post-Log:
     I read through the assignent to try and get a head start.
 All we have to do is write a code that can take something from a start point S to a finish point E.
     We are allowed to use recursion so I will probably be using it, and we are allowed to brute force it so I will not be trying to get an elegant solution :).
     I started coding a bit and got some work done but its not much.
-Hoping to work on it during the holiday week
+Hoping to work on it during the holiday week.
+So far I have got find_start, shich finds the start of the maze (s), and cell_value, which tells me the value in a cell.